Feeding the world

 Not your typical classroom

 New, premier beef and swine production facilities offer exciting opportunities!
 Design a unique plan from more than 50 courses, including capstone classes on cow-calf and feedlot management, horse, sheep and swine production, and value-added meats.
 Choose specialty courses in horse training, beef seedstock merchandising and livestock selection.
-Minor in Equine Studies or Meat Science.
 Experience hands-on learning by doing research in an actual cattle production environment.
 Work alongside scientists.
 Explore Australia or China.
 Visit producers of elite livestock.
 Bring your skills and ideas to life, creating a customized experience that is right for you!